Courses Offered on Rotating Basis

 A study of theoretical approaches to literary texts, such as feminism, postcolonialism, and cultural studies.
 Recommended especially for students considering teaching or graduate studies in English; required for English honors candidates.
 Prerequisites: ENGL- 290W and one course between ENGL-220 and 250, or permission of instructor.
 Three hours per week.
 Four semester hours.

 A workshop course designed for advanced creative writing students who have already completed one or more sections of 205, 206, or 209.
 Students will have the opportunity to develop skills already learned at the 200 level.
 Topics and specific prerequisites will vary.
 Three hours per week.
 Four semester hours.
-(A.)
+(A, O, if appropriate topic.)

 A workshop course in creative writing offering the student the opportunity to receive significant critical responses on extended works of poetry or prose fiction.
 Prerequisite: at least two of the following: ENGL-205, 206, 209 (one or more sections), MCS-207; or permission of the instructor.
 Three hours per week.
 Four semester hours.
 (A.)